baidubce/terraform-provider-baiducloud/website/docs/r/instance.html.markdown

 * `size_in_gb` - (Optional, ForceNew) Size(GB) of the ephemeral disk.
 * `storage_type` - (Optional, ForceNew) Storage type of the ephemeral disk.
 Available values are std1, hp1, cloud_hp1, local, sata, ssd.
 Default to cloud_hp1.

+The `reservation` object supports the following:

+* `reservation_length` - (Required) The reservation length that you will pay for your resource.
+It is valid when payment_timing is Prepaid.
+Valid values: [1, 2, 3, 4, 5, 6, 7, 8, 9, 12, 24, 36].
+* `reservation_time_unit` - (Required) The reservation time unit that you will pay for your resource.
+It is valid when payment_timing is Prepaid.
+The value can only be month currently, which is also the default value.

 ## Attributes Reference